-Here is a summary of the lone worker legislation and policy in the United States of America including information about the Occupational Safety and Health Administration.
+Here is a summary of the lone worker legislation and policy in the United States of America including regulations and information about the Occupational Safety and Health Administration.

 Who are OSHA and what do they do?

 The Occupational Safety and Health Administration (OSHA) is run by the United States Department of Labour and was created to assure safe and healthy working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance.